kataras/httpcache/README.md

  * I want to keep the README as small as possible, but you can find an example of fasthttp-usage in the [_examples/fasthttp](https://github.com/GeekyPanda/httpcache/tree/master/_examples/fasthttp) folder.

-- What if I splitted my application in several servers, does this library has support for distributed apps?
+- What if I split my application in several servers, does this library has support for distributed apps?
- * Yes, again with one-function, go to [httpcache_test.go:TestCacheDistributed](https://github.com/GeekyPanda/blob/master/httpcache_test.go) and see how.
+ * Yes, again with one-function, go to [httpcache_test.go:TestCacheDistributed](https://github.com/GeekyPanda/httpcache/blob/master/httpcache_test.go#L80) and see how.